JoannaSprottHome/git-knowledge/README.md

 `git revert --abort`
 If you are on a detached head, create a new branch and you will see your changes when you push.

+`git revert HEAD ~1` - only works on local changes, not after branch has been pushed.

 ### Git questions:

 1. In Git how do you revert a commit that has already been pushed and made public?